Verifiable and Provably Secure Machine Unlearning: Instantiation

 \begin{proof}[Proof (Sketch)] Let $\advA$ be an adversary in the unlearning security game (cf.\,\cref{fig:sec-unlearn}).
 By knowledge soundness of the SNARK, there exists an extractor which outputs the witness and thus the datasets $\data[\cntIteration]$ corresponding to the outputs of the adversary.
-We then use the fact that the first SNARK proof $\proofM[\cntIteration]$ verifies successfully.
-By soundness, this means that $\advA$ computed the proof using the witness, \ie the model $\model[\cntIteration]$ and the dataset $\data[\cntIteration]$, which correspond to the hash values in the commitment.
-By collision-resistance of the hash function, the adversary cannot find another dataset or model for the same commitment and thus, training a model on the dataset provided by $\advA$ coincides with the witness used to create $\proofM[\cntIteration]$.
+We then use the soundness of the SNARK.
+That is, $\advA$ must have computed the proof using a witness, \ie the state $\stF[,\cntIteration]$ and the dataset $\dataAdd[\cntIteration]$ (in the proof of training) or dataset $\dataUnlearnAdd[\cntIteration]$ (in the proof of unlearning), which also determine the model $\model[\cntIteration]$ and must correspond to the hash values in the commitment.
+By collision-resistance of the hash function, the adversary cannot find another state, model or dataset for the same commitment.
+Thus, applying function $\trainingFunction$ (or $\unlearningFunction$) to the previous state and datasets results in same state and model as used by $\advA$.